 - Planning involves teachers creating engaging lessons within the six transdisciplinary themes, where possible, aided by high-quality resources to secure understanding of conceptual knowledge.

-- Teachers initially assess and then build upon previous learning and skills development using PLAN Knowledge Matrices and the NC.
-As the children’s knowledge and understanding and scientific skills become further developed, independence is increasingly promoted.
+- Teachers initially assess and then build upon previous learning and skills development using PLAN Knowledge Matrices, the National Curriculum and Knowledge Pathways.
+As the children’s knowledge, understanding and scientific skills become further developed, independence is increasingly promoted.

-- Teachers use precise and targeted questioning in class for ongoing assessment of conceptual knowledge and skills, and to identify those children with gaps in learning which they can address.
+- Teachers use precise and targeted questioning for ongoing assessment of conceptual knowledge and skills, and to identify those children with gaps in learning which they can address.

 - Working Scientifically skills are embedded into lessons to ensure these skills are being developed throughout the children’s school career and new vocabulary and challenging concepts are introduced through direct teaching and knowledge organisers.